Training & Consultation

 Supervision

-Supervision is often the lynchpin of quality services.
-Program and clinical supervisors must hold and communicate the vision and mission of the program, oversee service delivery, develop staff awareness, knowledge, and skills, evaluate work performance, and lead- all too often with little training, support, or time.
-I provide training and consultation to supervisors, individually or in groups, to develop a strong, highly effective direct care, case management, or clinical teams.
-In addition, I provide adjunct supervision directly to staff and clinicians so they can grow and develop the skills needed to best meet client needs.
+We provide training and consultation to supervisors, individually or in groups, to develop a strong, highly effective direct care, case management, or clinical teams.
+In addition, we provide adjunct supervision directly to staff and clinicians so they can grow and develop the skills needed to best meet client needs.

 Program Design and Development